General Surgery Residency Program

 Individuals interested in applying to the general surgery residency program of the McGaw Medical Center of Northwestern University must submit their application via the Electronic Residency Application Service (ERAS) only.
 We do not accept any paper applications.

-The deadline for application is Oct.
-20. Our application review process will begin on Oct 21.
+Our application review process will begin on September 29, 2021.
+The deadline for application is October 20, 2021.
 Applications received after that date will not be reviewed.

 A complete application includes the following: